iArcanic/onion-honeypot/docs/report/plcs-report.md

 The development of these honeypot applications involved a variety of different technologies and paradigms.
 Most notably, Python (including libraries), Object-Oriented Programming (OOP), modular programming, and Docker.
 The reasoning behind these choices is to ensure that the honeypot applications are lightweight and reliable, whilst also incorporating security best practices.

+For more information on the full code implementation, please see a link to the GitHub repository in [Appendix 5.1](#51-github-repository).

 # 2 Design decisions

 <!-- 575 words maximum -->